wold5/avater-manual/manual_en.md

 With v0.9.7, program speed was improved markedly.
 If hard-pressed, these changes may improve the situation:

 - Ensure the last (right-most) column is not stretched.
 If it is, right-click in the annotation viewer header, and select "reset columns".
-- increase the search delay to 1000ms or more (reduces interim searches)
+- increase the search delay to 1000ms or more (reduces interim searches).
+See "Settings > Annotation Viewer".
 - disable case-sensitive sorting (faster method)
 - prefer "sort on date" (default annotation order)
 - keep bookmarks hidden (reduces annotation count)